Please Pass the Salt Cellar

 The exterior surfaces of modern cellars are frequently decorated with birds, lemons or other designs, and may have the word "salt" or "S" on them in various languages.
 A salt cellar often has a lid to protect the contents and keep it dry.
 The lid may be made of the same material as the cellar, or a different one (for example, a porcelain cellar with a wooden lid).
 Some salt cellars, also known as salt dips, open salts, and salt dishes, are not true cellars at all, but open dishes, without lids.
 These were used by wealthy families from the Middle Ages until World War II.
 The bowl, along with a miniature salt spoon, was passed to guests by the head of the household for individual service.
 It is still possible to find salt cellars today, but they are not used as table decorations.
 They have lids and are used near the stove so the cook has easy access to salt while preparing meals.
 These are less likely to be elaborately decorated, and may have a range of designs for ease of use.
 For example, a salt cellar with a high back containing a hole allows the cellar to be mounted to a wall.
 Another style is a container shaped like a curved tube.
 The curvature protects the salt a little, but the cellar is open allowing the cook to reach in and take salt.
 Salt cellars used to be made of glass, but in recent times can be found in many different media, including porcelain, pewter, silver and wood.
 Sometime after 1950, salt cellars became a coveted collectible.

 In ancient times salt was a precious commodity.
 In Tibet, according to Marco Polo, cakes of salt displayed a likeness of the ruler and were used as money.
-In Ancient Greece, slaves were traded for salt; and around 2000BCE the Chinese emperor levied a salt tax
+In Ancient Greece, slaves were traded for salt; and around 2000BCE the Chinese emperor levied a salt tax.

 In the early 20th century, moisture absorbing agents (such as magnesium carbonate) were added to salt and it was no longer sold in blocks, but was finely ground.
 Salt cellars were replaced with salt shakers somewhere around 1950.